burritosoftware/MSRewardsExtensionCleaner/README.md

 ![developer mode](https://media.discordapp.net/attachments/558842854462717954/824522697606037534/unknown.png)

 After that, that's it!
 You'll now have Microsoft Rewards installed, but without interfering with your browser settings or privacy.
-You'll know that it's correct if you see `(Cleaned)` in the extension title.
+You'll know that it's correct if you see `(Cleaned)` in the extension title. **Please make sure to scroll down and read the rest of the information after installation!**

 ## Updating The Extension
 If you ran `UpdateOnStartup.bat`, on the startup of your PC, any updates for MS Rewards will automatically be downloaded and repatched.
-Otherwise, rerun `clean.bat` to check for extension updates.
+Otherwise, rerun `clean.bat` to check for extension updates and reclean on demand.

 You will not need to re-load unpacked the `LOAD_ME` folder when updating the extension.

+## I get a "Disable developer mode extensions" or similar warning!

+This is a normal security message in Chromium browsers designed to let you know that developer extensions can harm your computer.
+The code for the patcher is all open source and the extension is downloaded directly from Google, so this message can be dismissed.
+If you'd like to remove the warning, download [ChromeDevExtWarningPatcher](https://github.com/Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/releases/latest/download/ChromeDevExtWarningPatcher.zip) and make sure `Remove extension warning`, `Remove debugging warning`, and `Disable Elision` are checked, then click `(Re-)Install`.
+Note that if the browser updates, the effects of the patcher may be reversed, so if you see the warning again, reinstall the patches.

+The source for ChromeDevExtWarningPatcher can be found [here](https://github.com/Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher).

 ## Licensing

+MSRewardsExtensionCleaner is licensed under the [GNU General Public License v3.0](https://github.com/burritosoftware/MSRewardsExtensionCleaner/blob/main/LICENSE).

 ### curl